AAFC-Bioinfo-AAC/quick-start-guide/README_Template.md

 If it is, indicate how to contribute.*

 ## CITATION
-If you use this pipeline for your analysis, please cite it using the following doi: _
+If you use this pipeline for your analysis, please cite it using the [CITATION.cff file](CITATION.cff)

 An extensive list of references for the tools used by this pipeline can be found in the [CITATIONS.md](CITATIONS.md) file.